unixneo/basic-discourse-plugin/README.md

 This Discourse plugin adds:

-- The thread id of the correponponding legacy (migrated) forum next to the categories in a Discourse topic.
+- The thread id of the corresponding legacy (migrated) forum next to the categories in a Discourse topic.
 - A link to the legacy forum thread.
 - A site setting for the minimum trust level to view legacy info.